 In contrast to tuberculomas, tuberculous abscesses are filled with pus and have distinct microscopic changes: vascular granulation tissue in the wall, absence of epithelioid granulomatous reaction (seen in tuberculoma) 1,3,4.
 Furthermore, Mycobacterium tuberculosis can be isolated from the pus, which is sometimes unable to be isolated from tuberculomas 1.

 Tuberculous abscesses have appearances very similar, and often identical, to pyogenic cerebral abscesses.
 They tend to be solitary, but can be multiloculated, and are relatively large and faster growing, compared to tuberculomas, that are usually a little smaller 4.
-They are surrounded, as is the case with pyogenic abscesses, but abundant vasogenic oedema 1.
+They are surrounded, as is the case with pyogenic abscesses, by abundant vasogenic oedema 1.
 Tuberculous meningitis may or may not co-exist 3.

 Appearances are those of a cerebral abscess: a peripherally enhancing lesion with low attenuation centre surrounded by vasogenic oedema.